ArkThis/cinbox/README.md

+## NOTE: This is a BRANCH - `fes_av`

+Currently under development.
+Do NOT use, unless you know what you're doing 😉️

 # CInbox: A Common Inbox engine for archiving data

 The Common-Inbox (CInbox) is a very flexible engine for moving data, and it is